By Robby MacDonald, Special to the BDN • April 7, 2019, eleven:41 am

 “I am so proud of her [O’Croinin],” said Claremont Secondary graduate Paddington, who swims in the NCAA Big Ten for the University of Minnesota Golden Gophers.

 “We don’t see youngsters her age pass underneath four:10.
 She has so much capability.
 It’s top-notch.”
-Paddington moved as a youngster from her Campbell River Killer Whales Club to train on the High-Performance Centre — Victoria.
-Paddington also won the girls 1,500 meters at the rigors, which makes its Olympic debut at Tokyo.
+Paddington moved as a youngster from her Campbell River Killer Whales Club to train at the High-Performance Centre in Victoria.
+Paddington also won the girl’s 1,500 meters at the rigors, which makes its Olympic debut in Tokyo.

 “It’s a virtually new race for me,” the Islander stated.